-Your uterus now occupies almost all of the abdominal cavity.
+Your uterus now occupies almost all of your abdominal cavity.
 This means that all your internal organs have been pushed out of the way to make space for your developing baby.
-This puts a lot of pressure on the diaphragm, stomach and intestine.
+This puts a lot of pressure on your diaphragm, stomach and intestine.

-As a result, you might feel a lot of pressure under the ribs, breathlessness, acidity and loss of appetite.
-You might also feel constipated as the hormone progesterone relaxes the muscles in your intestines, which makes passing bowels a little more difficult.
-Remember to not strain as this can cause piles or trigger a contraction!
+As a result, you might additional pressure and discomfort under your ribs, experience breathlessness, acidity and loss of appetite.
+You might also feel constipated as the hormone progesterone relaxes the muscles in your intestines, making it difficult to pass bowels.
+Remember to not force excretion as this can cause piles or trigger a contraction!

-If you have started feeling clumsy on your feet, walk with slow but sure steps.
+During this time you will notice swelling in your fett and hands.
+This condition, also known as edema, occurs due to increased fluid retention in your body.
+As your belly expands, you may also find it difficult to move flexibly.
+If you have started feeling clumsy on your feet, walk with slow and steady steps.
 As your pregnancy progresses, the clumsiness in your gait might increase.
 There is no need to feel embarrassed as this is natural.